tommeagher/pycar14/project3/README.md

 There is a lot going on here and we will take it step-by-step, but first a matter of formatting.
 Once you start a for loop - or any other loop for that matter - Python requires code to be indented in order for it to be included in the loop.
 Good coding convention says that indent is four spaces (not a tab).
 Any indented code will be executed as part of that loop, unindented code is outside the loop and will signify its end.

-Now the first line of the indented code, ```cells = row.findAll('td')``` is splitting the current row up into another list, this one of the individual cells of that table.
+Now the first line of the indented code, ```cells = row.find_all('td')``` is splitting the current row up into another list, this one of the individual cells of that table.
 This is where we are starting to actually get at our data finally.

 A few things going on here.
 We are assigning each cell to the corresponding variable based on its location or index within the list.
 The variable ```cells[0]``` refers to the first element in the ```cells``` list by using the [0] notation - remember that Python is zero-based.
 By placing the numerical index in brackets, we are telling Python to only access the value at that position.